SonicCloudOrg/soniccloudorg.github.io/src/en/deploy/upgrade-deploy.md

 For example, the previous version of `v2.2.0` is `v2.1.15`, then `v2.1.15` is the most stable version of `v2.1.x`

+## Upgrade from v2.0.x ~ v2.3.x to v2.4.0
+1. Back up the Mysql database before upgrading.
+2. Go directly to <a href="https://sonic-cloud.cn/deploy/back-end-deploy.html" target="_blank">here</a> to download the latest version zip, down cluster and then up again That's it.
+If the deployment directory is changed, the contents of the `keepFiles`, `imageFiles`, `recordFiles`, and `packageFiles` folders in the old directory should also be synchronized to the new directory (deployment documents include Chinese mainland accelerated image deployment methods)
+3. The jdk deployed by Agent jar requires upgrading to **jdk17**, you can go to <a href="https://sonic-cloud.cn/deploy/agent-deploy.html" target="_blank">here</ a> Download the zip and decompress it.
+The old version plugins folder and jar file need to be replaced for the update.
+The Docker version of Agent is the same as the server, just go to <a href="https://sonic-cloud.cn/deploy/agent-deploy.html" target="_blank">here</a> and re-download the image for deployment.
+(Deployment documents include accelerated image deployment methods in mainland China)
+4. Eureka default port changed from 9090 to 8761

 ## Upgrade from v1.4.1-release or above to v2.0.x ~ v2.3.x
 1. Back up the Mysql database before upgrading.
 2. Go directly to <a href="https://sonic-cloud.cn/deploy/back-end-deploy.html" target="_blank">here</a> to download the latest version zip, down cluster and then up again That's it.
 If the deployment directory is changed, the contents of the `keepFiles`, `imageFiles`, `recordFiles`, and `packageFiles` folders in the old directory should also be synchronized to the new directory (deployment documents include Chinese mainland accelerated image deployment methods)